turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

     username@name:~$ cd /media/
     username@name:/media$ ls
     username@name:/media$ cd cdrom
-    // the media directory is used for certain external programs
+    # the media directory is used for certain external programs

     username@name:/media/cdrom$ ls
     username@name:/media/cdrom$sudo bash VBoxLinuxAdditions.run
-    //make sure everything is capitalized correctly
+    # make sure everything is capitalized correctly
     -Restart the VM
-    //now bidirectional copy and past will work
+    # now bidirectional copy and past will work
  Insert Guest Additions:
  ![image](https://user-images.githubusercontent.com/80616939/118760448-0ebadb80-b830-11eb-88fa-51e672a41d83.png)

 ##   *Creating the VM enviroment and installing the Celo client*

     username@name:~$ sudo apt install build-essential linux-headers-`uname-r`
-    //linux headers add vital functions with/out installing alot of unnecesary files
+    # linux headers add vital functions with/out installing alot of unnecesary files

     username@name:~$ sudo apt install open-vm-tools-desktop
-    // VM tools are not requiered but can be helpful
+    # VM tools are not requiered but can be helpful

-    //this github script installs important dependencys for using this node username@name:~$ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash
+    # this github script installs important dependencys for using this node
+    username@name:~$ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash
     username@name:~$ source ~/.bashrc
-    //source in files when first adding them or making changes username@name:~$ #!/bin/bash
+    # source in files when first adding them or making changes
+    username@name:~$ #!/bin/bash
-    // #!/bin/bash tells the terminal what language to interprate
+    # #!/bin/bash tells the terminal what language to interprate
-    // #!/bin/python would interprate the python language
+    # #!/bin/python would interprate the python language

     username@name:~$ nvm install 10
     username@name:~$ nvm use 10
-    //this installs and uses the latest Node Version Manager
+    # this installs and uses the latest Node Version Manager

     username@name:~$ npm install -g @celo/celocli
-    //install the celo application onto this client
+    # install the celo application onto this client

     username@name:~$ #!/bin/bash
-    //this tells the terminal to interprate the following script in bash username@name:~$ set -x
+    # this tells the terminal to interprate the following script in bash
+    username@name:~$ set -x
     username@name:~$ if test -f celo.env; then
            . celo.env
      fi
     +test -f celo.env

-    //type exit after entering this script to get back to terminal
+    # type exit after entering this script to get back to terminal
-    //this argument make sure that the celo.env file will utilize dependencys from the bash script
+    # this argument make sure that the celo.env file will utilize dependencys from the bash script

 ##   *Use Curl to insert 2 new github scripts, these scripts create 2 new files*

     username@name:~$ curl -o celo.env https://gist.githubusercontent.com/alchemydc/ce712f6f3caa7ec79f15f930ed5904ed/raw/385c65b1d3f760854258bfd6dd8cbd135710b78f/celo.env
-    //.env files are for storing and accesing enviromental variables, in this case creating variables for the public keys
+    # .env files are for storing and accesing enviromental variables, in this case creating variables for the public keys
-    // try inserting this curl scrip multiple times if it dosent work the first time
+    #  try inserting this curl scrip multiple times if it dosent work the first time
    ![image](https://user-images.githubusercontent.com/80616939/118896605-d9f96380-b8c5-11eb-883e-18d3d4e94a25.png)

     username@name:~$ curl -o start_celo.sh
     https://gist.githubusercontent.com/alchemydc/e28945f5059acd70969b39a50fd0f80a/raw/0d15cceb89ea86ca46df94441c06ecd88a4e6635/start_celo.sh
-    // this creates a new file for running the light client and storing node information
+    # this creates a new file for running the light client and storing node information
-    // it also utilizes docker to make it more efficient
+    # it also utilizes docker to make it more efficient
    ![image](https://user-images.githubusercontent.com/80616939/118896884-7c194b80-b8c6-11eb-9fb8-87be4bcf1246.png)

     username@name:~$ curl -o celo.env https://gist.github.com/alchemydc/e28945f5059acd70969b39a50fd0f80a
-    // this script allows the Celo client to utilize the celo.env file
+    # this script allows the Celo client to utilize the celo.env file
-    // it also stores important node information
+    # it also stores important node information
-    // notice the name(celo full-node) this is the name of the node witch is important to remember username@name:~$ chmod u+x start_celo.sh
+    # notice the name(celo full-node) this is the name of the node witch is important to remember
+    username@name:~$ chmod u+x start_celo.sh
-    //chmod u+x grants only the owner of this file execution permissions username@name:~$ pwd
+    # chmod u+x grants only the owner of this file execution permissions
+    username@name:~$ pwd
-    // pwd prints your current directorys to learn more about these .env files check out this guide:https://learn.figment.io/network-documentation/extra-guides/dotenv-and-.env
+    # pwd prints your current directorys
+  to learn more about these .env files check out this guide:https://learn.figment.io/network-documentation/extra-guides/dotenv-and-.env

 ##   *To access these files easily move them into a new directory  CALLED; celo-data-dir*
-    // the directory will be called celo-data-dir username@name:~$ mkdir celo-data-dir
+    # the directory will be called celo-data-dir
+    username@name:~$ mkdir celo-data-dir
-    // mkdir makes a new directory
+    # mkdir makes a new directory

     username@name:~$ cd
-    // use cd by itself to exit any current directorys username@name:~$ cd celo-data-dir
+    # use cd by itself to exit any current directorys
+    username@name:~$ cd celo-data-dir
-    // use cd by itself to exit any current directorys
+    # use cd by itself to exit any current directorys

     username@name:~/ celo-data-dir$ mv ../celo.env .
-    // mv moves the file into the directory
+    # mv moves the file into the directory
     username@name:~/ celo-data-dir$ mv ../start_celo.sh .

     username@name:~$ celo-data-dir$ source celo.env
-    // source in both the files so they are up to date username@name:~$ celo-data-dir$ source start_celo.sh
+    # source in both the files so they are up to date
+    username@name:~$ celo-data-dir$ source start_celo.sh
-    // now these files can be utilized while in the celo-data-dir
+    # now these files can be utilized while in the celo-data-dir
   ![image](https://user-images.githubusercontent.com/80616939/118896499-9a327c00-b8c5-11eb-8e0d-f9b8c4afec89.png)
    ## *Create the Node, while in the celo-data-dir while*

     username@name:~/ celo-data-dir$ sudo usermod -aG docker $YOURNAME -Restart the VM
-    // after joining a new group always restart the VM.
+    # after joining a new group always restart the VM.
-    // after making big changes to the VM it is a good idea to restart it
+    # after making big changes to the VM it is a good idea to restart it

     username@name:~/ celo-data-dir$ id (check if you have joined the docker group) username@name:~/ celo-data-dir$ cd celo-data-dir
-    //now you are using the celo-data-dir
+    # now you are using the celo-data-dir

     username@name:~/ celo-data-dir$ source celo.env
     username@name:~/ celo-data-dir$ cat celo.env
     username@name:~/ celo-data-dir$ docker run -v $PWD:/root/.celo --rm -it $CELO_IMAGE account new (this comand creates your new node)
-    //this comand creates your new node account
+    # this comand creates your new node account
    Copy the public address key so you can paste it into celo.env using vim

     username@name:~/ celo-data-dir$ vim celo.env